-- Approximately 1 billion people are hungry worldwide as of 2015.
+- Approximately 900 million people worldwide suffer from chronic malnutriton as of 2018.

-- More than 100 countries have 1 in 4 children at risk of hunger.
+- More than 100 countries have 1 in 4 children at risk of undernourishment.

 - 1 in 6 go hungry in America.

-Investing in agriculture will help to decrease famine and poverty.
+Investing in agriculture helps decrease famine and poverty.
 We take it one step further to support programs which provide healthy food access.
 Many of the food options for the hungry lack nutritional value simply because of cost.
-To help prevent the cycle of hunger and poverty, we give to those organizations that will use the funds to feed those in need with food that is organic and/or high in nutrition.
+To help prevent the cycle of hunger and poverty, we give to those organizations that will use the funds to feed those in need with food that is organic, farm fresh and high in nutrition.
 We support the philosophy that a healthy body is the basis for a more productive life.

 - Approximately 2.6 billion people worldwide do not have access to adequate sanitation such as a simple toilet.